akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 That night, as she lay in her own bed, she heard the creak of the bed in the sleeping chamber.
 The thought came to her, clear and quiet: *Father crossed the threshold all by himself*.

+She found her face was wet with tears and silently wiped them away.

 ---

 ### Goosie follows, always